SiChiTong/ACCR/README.md

     $ sudo apt update && sudo apt upgrade

 ## 3. catkin_make
 As long as the package is under some child directory of src, catkin can detect it automatically.
-Next step is then to build the system.
+The next step is then to build the system.

     $ source /opt/ros/noetic/setup.bash
     $ cd <yourpath>/UoM_BT_Robot